 Contribution limits for those compensated with wages:

 Each year, employers can contribute up to 25% of each employee’s total compensation into each employee’s SEP IRA account.
-The upper limit of contributions that can be made to a SEP IRA per year for 2010 and 2011is $49,000, which is 25% of $245,000, the maximum portion of compensation that can be considered for contributions.
+The upper limit of contributions that can be made to a SEP IRA per year for 2020 is $57,000, which is 25% of $245,000, the maximum portion of compensation that can be considered for contributions.
 These SEP IRA limits also apply to employers and owners that are paid wages as W-2 income.

 Furthermore, an annual addition limit applies if an employer contributes to other employee retirement plans, such as a 401(k).
 For the tax years 2010 and 2011, this annual limit is either $49,000 or 100% of an employee’s total compensation, whichever is less.
 All defined contribution plans an employer has for its employees must be included in order to determine if the annual addition limit has been reached.